Laton, Kansas

 Laton is a ghost town in Corning Township, Rooks County, Kansas, United States.

 History

 Eagle Creek was issued a post office in 1878.
-In 1884 the post office name was changed to Laton before being discontinued in 1904.
+In 1884, the post office name was changed to Laton before being discontinued in 1904.
 In addition to the post office Laton had a school, store, cream station, garage, blacksmith shop, and telephone office.
 The population in 1910 was 30.

-The Midland Trail (Red Line Highway) passed thru Laton on its initial route in 1914.
-The creation of U.S Route 40N (US-24) to the north and K-18 highway to the south by-passed Laton.
+The Midland Trail (Red Line Highway) passed through Laton on its initial route in 1914.
+The creation of U.S Route 40N (US-24) to the north and K-18 highway to the south bypassed Laton.

 Laton School District R-5, Rooks County, Kansas was disorganized in 1962.
-There is nothing left of Laton.
+There is now nothing left of Laton.